mhwice/doubly-redirect-service/README.md

 ## Overview

-This repository contains everything needed for the high-performance backend of [doubly.dev](https://doubly.dev/).
+This repository contains everything needed for the high-performance link-redirect backend of [doubly.dev](https://doubly.dev/).
 It’s designed to handle over **1 billion requests per day** with a **median response time under 40 ms**, making it ideal for large-scale link-shortening use cases.

 If you're looking for the Doubly frontend, check it out here: [github.com/mhwice/doubly](https://github.com/mhwice/doubly).